 - any other problems with your heart or blood vessels, including disease of the heart with shortness of breath, and swelling of the feet or lips due to fluid build-up; high blood pressure or significant risk of high level of fat in your blood, diabetes or if you smoke, as treatment with Viclofen Tablets is not recommended, and if your doctor decides to prescribe Viclofen Tablets you must not increase the dose above 100 mg per day if you are treated for more than 4 weeks

 - dehydration (e.g. due to sickness, diarrhoea, before or after recent major surgery)

 - swollen feet.

 It is generally important to take the lowest dose that relieves your pain and/ or swelling and for the shortest time possible in order to keep your risk for heart problems or high blood pressure as small as possible.

 Tell your doctor or pharmacist if you are pregnant or plan on becoming pregnant or are breastfeeding.

-There is not enough information to recommend the use of this medicine during the first 6 months of pregnancy and it must not be used during the last 3 months.
+Do not use Viclofen Tablets during the first 6 months of pregnancy, except on doctor's advice and it must not be used during the last 3 months.
 This medicine may also reduce fertility and affect your chances of becoming pregnant.
 Your doctor or pharmacist can discuss with you the risks and benefits involved.